igordelorenzi/api-examples/javaOauthSample/README.md

-# Java Conta Azul Integration Example
+# Java ContaAzul Integration Example

-This project contains a simple application that integrates with Conta Azul APIs using 0Auth 2 Authentication.
+This project contains a simple application that integrates with ContaAzul APIs using 0Auth 2 Authentication.

 ## Before you start